Routine kidney function is one of the most commonly performed blood tests.

 - As part of a general health assessment.

-- If you have suspected dehydration (when the urea level increases).
+- If you have suspected low body water content (dehydration), when the urea level increases.

 - Before and after starting treatment with certain medicines.
 Some medicines occasionally cause kidney damage as a side-effect.
 Therefore, kidney function is often checked before and after starting treatment with certain medicines.